yekerr/PSense/docs/tutorial_gradient_descent.md

 {0., {eps -> 0.01}}
 ```

 Yes, after 8 iterations, the TVD approches 0.
-If we try only 4 iterations, we would a TVD not zero, but still small:
+If we try only 4 iterations, we would get a TVD which is not zero, but still small:

 ```
 TVD